 Necromancy is the act of conjuring the dead for divination.
 It involves communicating with and raising dead body as a ghost with some spells and rituals.

-Necromancy is not to be confused with conjuring devils or demons for help.
-It is the seeking of the spirits of the dead.
+It is not to be confused with conjuring devils or demons for help.
+Necromancy is the seeking of the spirits of the dead by the necromancer.
 The spirits are sought because they, being without physical bodies, are no longer limited by the earthly plane.
 Therefore, it is thought these spirits have access to information of the past and future which is not available to the living.
 It has been used to help find sunken or buried treasure, and whether or not a person was murdered or died from other causes.